harrycresswell/harry/content/writing/artboards.md

 Flow is second in the sequence.
 This is **the particular user flow you are designing**.
 An obvious example would be, let's say, the `Checkout` flow.
 Think UX here. **A flow is the journey a user takes around a site to complete a particular action**.
 A flow will most likely consist of a number of pages or stages, if you like.

-Ok, so you've got the hand of it now.
+Ok, so you've got the hang of it now.

 {{< cld src="v1550264892/hc/naming-artboards-in-sketch-04.jpg" alt="The checkout (or second) flow at a breakpoint of 960px" caption="The checkout (or second) flow at a breakpoint of 960px" >}}